-The Moscow City Court sentenced US citizen Stephen Hubbard to six years and 10 months in prison on Monday after he was convicted of participating as a mercenary for the Armed Forces of Ukraine (AFU) against the Russian military.
+The Moscow City Court sentenced US citizen Stephen Hubbard to six years and 10 months in prison on Monday after he was convicted of fighting as a mercenary for the Armed Forces of Ukraine (AFU) against the Russian military.

 We have limited information available about this case because Russia has refused to grant consular access.
 I’ll say a couple things about the case, though.
 The individual is 72 years old, has been held in prison for two years.
 He was arrested in Ukraine, not Russia.

 Earlier in August, several detained Americans and some Russian political prisoners were released as part of a major prisoner swap between the US and Russia.
-Among those freed were Evan Gershkovich, a Wall Street Journal journalist who was sentenced to 16 years in prison for spying, and Ilya Yashin, one of the most famous Russian opposition leaders, being jailed for his anti-war position.
+Among those freed were Evan Gershkovich, a Wall Street Journal journalist who was sentenced to 16 years in prison for spying, and Ilya Yashin, one of the most famous Russian opposition leaders, who was jailed for his anti-war position.

 The US Embassy in Russia has described political prisoners as “bargaining chips,” condemning Russia for “using American citizens to achieve its political objectives” amidst Gershkovich’s trial over the summer.